LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 ##### Layer Manifest File Usage

-On Windows and Linux systems, JSON formated manifest files are used to store layer information.
+On Windows and Linux systems, JSON formatted manifest files are used to store layer information.
 In order to find system-installed layers, the Vulkan loader will read the JSON files to identify the names and attributes of layers and their extensions.
 The use of manifest files allows the loader to avoid loading